HOME Catalog WHAT'S NEW? ABOUT PDN MORE INFORMATION

 Finally, in 2006, a case of improperly used trademarks actually reached the courts in Van Well Nursery Inc. et al. v.
 Mony Life Insurance Company et al. (decided March 16, 2006).
 In this complicated case, Mony Life Insurance Co. acquired property from A/B Hop Farms due to a defaulted loan.
 The property contained apple trees known as Smoothee® and Scarlet Spur®.
 When Mony Life Insurance Co. tried to sell the land by mentioning that it contained Smoothee® and Scarlet Spur® apple trees, Van Well Nursery and Hilltop Nurseries sued for trademark infringement.
 Their contention was that the apples trees were actually the cultivars 'Snipes' and 'Gibson', although they had marketed them under the trademark names Smoothee® and Scarlet Spur®.
 The Lanham Trademark Act, section 15, says is not the actual misuse of the trademark for a single product that makes it invalid, but instead the perception of the public that the trademark name is the product itself that renders the mark invalid.

-The judge in the Van Well case correctly ruled that in the public domain, the apples were known as Smoothee® and Scarlet Spur®, and therefore the legally registered trademarks were now invalid, because they had become known as the product instead of the source of the product.
+The judge in the Van Well case correctly ruled that in the public domain, the apples were known as Smoothee® and Scarlet Spur®, and therefore the legally registered trademarks were now invalid, because they had become know as the product instead of the source of the product.
 (The Smoothee® trademark was actually not immediately cancelled, only because the owner was not a party in this particular lawsuit.)
 The Scarlet Spur® trademark was cancelled despite the fact the trademark owners had followed their legal advice and always included the registered trademark symbol along with the correct cultivar names when advertising the apples.
 The case hinged on the age-old adage in determining the validity of a trademark.
 A trademark must tell "who you are" and not "what you are."

 This case has huge implications for those in the nursery industry who have improperly used trademarks to market individual plants for the last several decades.
 The case illustrates that despite best faith efforts on the part of the trademark owners to keep their trademark names valid, it is impossible once the public views the trademark name as generic.
 Not only will the industry be left with shameful nonsensical cultivar names that will exist as long as the plants are grown, but nurseryman who have spent large sums of money on trademarks and trademark attorney fees and then used the trademarks in violation of US Trademark Law, will be left feeling the financial sting with no way to recoup their losses.
 Once the Federal Trade Commission (FTC) wakes up and is urged to act as they were recently with the discrepancy of advertised and delivered pot sizes, those who market individual plants under trade names will have another fight on their hands.

-It would be nice if nurseries, who indeed are ethical, but misinformed would take the lead in reversing this terrible trend.
-It would also be a nice change if groups such as the Perennial Plant Association (PPA) and the American Nursery and Landscape Association (ANLA)* would take a strong position on the long-term detrimental effects of dual plant naming through trademarks, both to the industry and the consuming public.
+It would be nice if nurseries, who indeed are ethical, but Misinformed would take the lead in reversing this terrible trend.
+It would also be a nice change if groups such as the Perennial Plant Association (PPA) and the American Nursery and Landscape Association (ANLA) would take a strong position on the long-term detrimental effects of dual plant naming through trademarks, both to the industry and the consuming public.
 The best way to end this trend is for reputable nurseries to take a public stand against this confusing practice for the long-term good of horticulture.
 Short of this, it is going to be up to the Garden Writers Association (GWA) and the American Public Gardens Association (APGA) to identify plants by their one and only cultivar name, and hopefully at the same time embarrass those who persist in making up stupid nonsensical names for good plants and illegally using trademarks to deceive the public.

 References

-USPTO Web Site uspto.gov
+1. USPTO Web Site www.uspto.gov

-Making Your Mark by Vincent Goria/October 1, 1996/American Nurseryman
+2. Making Your Mark by Vincent Goria/October 1, 1996/American Nurseryman

-Manual of Woody Ornamental Plants - Michael Dirr - 1998
+3. Manual of Woody Ornamental Plants - Michael Dirr - 1998

-International Code of Nomenclature for Cultivated Plants - 1995
+4. International Code of Nomenclature for Cultivated Plants - 1995

-ANLA Directory of Plant Patents - 1997
+5. ANLA Directory of Plant Patents - 1997

-Plant Patents and Federal Trademarks on Plants - National Association of Plant Patent Owners
+6. Plant Patents and Federal Trademarks on Plants - National Association of Plant Patent Owners

-Bitlaw - The Lanham Act bitlaw.com/source/15usc/
+7. Bitlaw - The Lanham Act www.bitlaw.com/source/15usc/